 India at a Glance

-India, a South East Asian Nation, is the seventh-largest country by area, the second-most populous country having more than 1.33 billion people, and the most populous democracy in the world.
-India boasts of an immensely rich and vibrant cultural heritage including numerous traditions, languages, and people.
-The country holds its uniqueness in its diversity and has adapted itself to international changes with poise and comfort.
+India, a southeast Asian Nation, is the seventh-largest country by area, the second-most populous country having more than 1.33 billion people, and the most populous democracy in the world.
+India boasts of an immensely wealthy and vibrant cultural heritage, including numerous traditions, languages, and people.
+The country holds its uniqueness in its diversity and has adapted itself to International changes with poise and comfort.
 Indian villagers proudly take up farming, advanced agriculture, and unique traditional handicrafts as their profession on one hand while modern industries and professional services sectors are coming up in a big way.

-India’s history and culture is the fascinating epic of a great civilization.
+India's history and culture is a fascinating epic of a great civilization.
 A study of Indian history provides an excellent example of this evolution.
-In 1947, India wrested its independence from Britain after a long period of freedom struggle led by the visionary leaders of Indian National Congress especially, Mahatma Gandhi.
-Since 1920, the freedom movement leaders started highly popular mass campaigns against the British Raj (rule) using Satyagraha; the peaceful methods.
-With India’s acquisition of independence, it resulted in the formation of two countries, India and Pakistan which followed the controversial partition of India, rioting broke out, leaving some more than 700,000 dead.
-This period saw one of the largest mass migrations ever recorded in the modern history, with a total of 12 million Hindus, Sikhs and Muslims moving between the newly created nations of India and Pakistan.
+In 1947, India wrested its independence from Britain after a long period of freedom struggle led by the visionary leaders of the Indian National Congress, especially Mahatma Gandhi.
+Since 1920, the freedom movement leaders started highly popular mass campaigns against the British Raj (rule) using Satyagraha, the peaceful methods.
+India's acquisition of independence resulted in the formation of two countries, India and Pakistan.
+Which followed the controversial partition of India, rioting broke out, leaving some more than 700,000 dead.
+This period saw one of the most massive mass migrations ever recorded in modern history, with a total of 12 million Hindus, Sikhs, and Muslims moving between the newly created nations of India and Pakistan.

 At around 600 BC, India was one of the first countries in the world to transition from barter system to money based trade system, whereas, around 350 BC, Chanakya laid down the foundation of classical economics.
-He laid down the foundation of Maurya Empire which provided the basis for common economic structure in India.
-India was the world’s largest economy for 1000 years; during the years 1 AD and 1000 AD.
-In 1500 AD, India’s economy had a 24.5% share of world income.
-In 1600AD, India’s income of £17.5 million was greater than the entire treasury of Great Britain which totaled £16 million.
+He laid down the foundation of the Maurya Empire, which provided the basis for the standard economic structure in India.
+India was the world's largest economy for 1000 years; during the years 1 AD and 1000 AD.
+In 1500 AD, India's economy had a 24.5% share of world income.
+In 1600AD, India's income of £17.5 million was more significant than the entire treasury of Great Britain, which totaled £16 million.

 Location: India lies to the north of the equator in Southern Asia